tedjanton/tedjanton/README.md

 ### Hi there 👋
-My name is Ted Anton, and I'm former musician and marketer turned software engineer that is probably a little too obsessed with his cats.
+My name is Ted Anton, and I'm a musician and marketer turned software engineer that is probably a little too obsessed with his cats.
 I get the same addictive feeling of joy and excitement that I used to get after a great performance on stage playing the flute as I do when I solve a really tough coding problem or implement something I’ve never done before.
 And that alone tells me I’m meant to be a software engineer.

 - 🔭 I’m currently working on a full-stack Spotify clone that includes music videos
 - 🌱 I’m currently learning Python